 Rabbits prefer to feed on tender young vegetation, but they will also eat seeds, bark, and nuts during their nighttime feeding cycles.

 Sometimes their feeding is confused with that of deer.
 But you can tell the difference because twigs and flower heads are clipped neatly by the rabbit's incisors, no more than two feet from the ground, while deer, who have no upper front teeth, must twist woody stems, leaving a ragged cut on the plant.

 How Can Rabbits be Controlled in the Least-Toxic Way?

 - Fencing.
 Erect a 48-inch-tall wire-mesh fence, burying the bottom at least 6 inches below ground.
 Bend a few inches of the fence bottom out to deter rabbits from digging under it.
 Mesh size should be no larger than one inch to exclude young rabbits.
 Install tight-fitting gates with sills to keep rabbits from digging and keep the gates closed as much as possible, day and night.

 - Rabbit Disco.
-Noisemakers, flashing lights and ultrasonic repellers are generally not effective.
-But a feisty pet dog loose within the area to be protected may be worth his weight in doggie chunks.
+Noisemakers, flashing lights, and ultrasonic repellers are generally not effective.
+But a feisty pet dog left loose within the area to be protected may be worth his weight in doggie chunks.